carafelix/marvel-api-game/README.md

     - InitField takes a list of characters and add's them into a BattleField
     - PlayRound takes a BattleField and returns the new State of the BattleField.

+## should do
+- add a same origin .request method (like Hono), to call inner endpoints like fetch but internally, to remove some code repetition.

 ## Test
 - run ```bun test```